shawlab-moffitt/DRPPM-PATH-SURV-IEOR/README.md

 * Users are encouraged to pre-intall the packages for quicker initial start-up of the application
 * A package installation script is provided [R_Package_Installation.R](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR/blob/main/R_Package_Installation.R)
   * This is also in the app.R script in case the user does not pre-install

+### Immune Deconvolution

 * **Please note the immunedeconv package requires R version >= 4.1 to install**
 * More information on this package can be found here: https://github.com/omnideconv/immunedeconv
   * This package requires additional packages to install completely, once all is installed you only need to load the immundeconv package for the app
 * The user may use the app without the package installed and it will work, but without the immune deconvolution data

+* The application processes MCP-counter and ESTIMATE deconvolution methods if the package is installed
+* The immune deconvolution scores may be pre-process with the help of the R script we developed, this will supply you with the application update file inputs if performed according to instructions.
+* More information found in the [Immune_Deconvolution folder](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR/tree/main/Immune_Deconvolution) of this repository.

 ## Via Download